ncampost/balancer/README.md

 ## Functionality: the cluster takes nums.txt, a file containing 30 million digits, and adds them all together.

 The job of the Balancer is to monitor the job, split it up into chunks of fixed size, and hand out the chunks to the Worker machines when they are ready to do work.
 The Worker machines iterate through the chunks, adding together digits, and report the sum to the Balancer when done.
+The Balancer handles merging Worker results into a final sum of about 135 million.

 The test simulates separate machines that communicate via RPC messages.